Last Madame

 It is the first M18 English Drama produced locally, and the second highest rated locally produced drama.

+A prequel, Last Madame: Sisters of the Night, was made available on meWATCH from 13 July 2023.

 Synopsis

 Shrouded with secrets and mysteries, a run-down shophouse in Singapore draws attention to banker Chi Ling who returns from Hong Kong to claim its inheritance.
 As she discovers the drudgeries and intrigues of her great-grandmother’s world – in a brothel set in late 1930s Singapore – she is pushed to decide the fate of the building and to reconcile with her roots and history.
 The Last Madame is a story that intertwines two seemingly opposite generations through the fascinating story of Chi Ling and her great-grandmother, Fung Lan.

 A story of the past and present – The Last Madame tells the story of the last brothel owner, Fung Lan, in 1930s Singapore.
 Set in 2019, the successful but cold-hearted Chi Ling returns from Hong Kong to settle an inheritance from her great-grandmother, Fung Lan – only to discover that therein lies deeper and controversial histories behind house.